Nickhunt2243/lambda-calculus-interpreter/README.md

 The language now supports recursive function definitions through the `letrec` keyword.
-Standard `let` bindings cannot express recursion because the binding name is not in scope when the value expression is evaluated — a function cannot reference itself during its own definition.
+Standard `let` bindings cannot express recursion because the binding name is not in scope when the value expression is evaluated.
+A function cannot reference itself during its own definition.

-`letrec` solves this by introducing a fresh type variable for the binding name and adding it to the type environment before walking the value expression.
+`letrec` solves this by introducing a fresh type variable for the binding name and adding it to the type environment before traversing the value expression.
 The recursive self-reference unifies against that type variable during constraint generation.
-Unification then resolves the variable to the function's concrete type without triggering the occurs check — which would fire if the type variable appeared recursively inside its own resolved type rather than as a resolvable constraint.
+Unification then resolves the variable to the function's concrete type without triggering the occurs check which would fire if the type variable appeared recursively inside its own resolved type rather than as a resolvable constraint.